 Common Name: Vine Mesquite

-Panicum obtusum is a Perennial up to 0.75 metres tall.
+Panicum obtusum is a perennial plant that can grow up to 0.75 metres tall.

 Central and southern N. America - Missouri to Arizona and Mexico.